 Anime & Manga

-In the Evangelion fic The Second Try Asuke and Shinji become Peggy Sues but are initially on the verge of just letting the world die because coming back in time meant losing their daughter.
+- The Second Try: In this Peggy Sue fic Asuka and Shinji are initially on the verge of just letting the world die because coming back in time meant losing their daughter.
 They manage to overcome their sorrow and work hard to avert Third Impact even knowing they'll never be able to see Aki again only to be reunited with her following the final battle.

 Film - Animated